- Reference Number: HEY-976/2021

 - Departments: Ophthalmology Department

 This leaflet has been produced to give you general information about your child’s treatment.
-Most of your questions should be3 answered by this leaflet.
+Most of your questions should be answered by this leaflet.
 It is not meant to replace the discussion between you and your child’s orthoptist, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the heath care team caring for your child.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 A lazy eye is an eye with poor vision.
 The eye itself is healthy, but something has happened to cause the vision to stop developing properly, or even to deteriorate.

 Babies are not born with good vision.
-During the early years of life a baby learns to use his/her eyes and by the age of 6 months he/she can see quite well.
+During the early years of life a baby learns to use their eyes and by the age of 6 months they can see quite well.
 The ability to see well continues to develop during childhood and by the age of 8 the development of vision is complete.

 The commonest causes of lazy eye are: